A volunteer driven charity dedicated to providing affordable housing for qualifying senior Canadian professional artists and arts associates

 We can't accomplish our goals without your help.

-Your donations and gifts help us build more affordable housing in the heart of Canada's professional arts community.
+Your donations and gifts help us maintain safe and affordable housing in the heart of Canada's professional arts community.

 Our Board of Directors